 Saddle Hut (3,550m/11,650ft) to Socialist Peak (4,562m/14,968ft) then descending to Miriakamba Hut (2,500m/8,200ft)

 Elevation Gain: 1,012m/3,318ft

 Elevation Loss: 2,062m/6,768ft

 Please note, the summit stage contains a few easy but unsecured scrambling passages.
-A good head for heights and sure-footedness are necessary.
-In adverse weather conditions the park ranger may call off the summit attempt.
+A good head for heights and sure-footedness is necessary.
+In adverse weather conditions, the park ranger may call off the summit attempt.

 Overnight Miriakamba Hut

 Miriakamba Hut (2,500m/8,200ft) to Momella Gate (1,580m/5,180 ft)